ITEMS OF INTEREST

 SURVEY ON PUBLIC E-BIKE CHARGING STATIONS

 The NYC DOT launched a public portal to solicit feedback for our Public E-Bike Charging (PEC) program.
 This initiative follows a six-month e-bike battery-charging pilot intended to ensure that battery-swapping cabinets are safe, widely used, and convenient for delivery workers.
-For additional information about the program, please see today’s release, linked here.
+For additional information about the program, please see the press release, linked here.
 The PEC location in CB2’s District will be at the NW corner of Cooper Square at East 4th Street.

 CITYWIDE PARTICIPATORY BUDGETING – VOTING IS UNDERWAY